 Move smart and live freely in Lyon

-As a student in Lyon, you’ll quickly discover one of the city’s greatest strengths: its outstanding public transportation network.
-Compact yet cosmopolitan, Lyon is made for students who want to move freely, safely, and affordably—without needing a car.
+As a student in Lyon, especially if you’re enrolled in one of Galileo Global Education’s schools or programs, you’ll quickly discover one of the city’s greatest strengths: its outstanding public transportation network.
+Compact yet cosmopolitan, Lyon is made for students who want to move freely, safely, and affordably, without needing a car, making it an ideal city for an enriching academic and cultural experience.

 A Network that covers it all